 Mr. Naughton’s language could not have been clearer.
 He called disabled people to action and said, ‘Disabled people need to be given back their voices.
-Also, the capacities of a person with disabilities need to be recognised and people need to be put in the driving seat of their life again.‘
+Also, the capacities of an individual with disabilities need to be recognised, and people need to be put in the driving seat of their life again.‘

-We therefore must educate Irish and foreign citizens living in Ireland about what the convention would mean as disabled people, what it could mean to people waiting on a diagnosis to put their minds at ease.
-Unaware yet of their future on a medical level – they should be comforted by the idea that Ireland is doing what it possibly can to respect their rights.
+We, therefore, must educate Irish and foreign citizens living in Ireland about what the convention would mean as disabled people, what it could mean to people waiting on a diagnosis to put their minds at ease.
+Unaware yet of their future on a therapeutic level – they should be comforted by the idea that Ireland is doing what it possibly can to respect their rights.

 We, as already disabled people, must check with our government and find out what the value of our life and as people are to them.
 Are we only as important as the money we put into their bank account, or are we as important as healthy people, as valuable as them and do we not hurt enough already without being treated unequally by the people who should protect us?

 Ireland is still in the top 20 of the richest countries in the world, using austerity and recession is not a legitimate reason not to ratify the UN convention.
 Failing to do so is to disgrace disabled people by not acknowledging their human rights.

 What I wanted to bring in this blog post was the view from a person living with a disability, not one trying to explain what conventions and protocols mean.
 Explain it to someone who thought her government had already ratified this ever so important document.
 I had the opportunity to visit the conference on the impending ratification, and I will forever be grateful to the Irish MS Society for once again thinking of me.